Murder of Mary Welch

-The murder of Mary Welch was perpetrated by her parents Seth Welch and Tatiana Fusari.
+The Murder of Mary Anne Welch (October 23, 2017 – August 2, 2018) was perpetrated by her parents Seth Welch and Tatiana Fusari.
 Mary, a 10-month old infant, died of malnutrition and dehydration in Solon Township, Kent County, Michigan on August 2, 2018.
 Both parents were convicted of first-degree murder after Mary's death was attributed to neglect.

 Background

 Child Protective Services had been in contact with the family dating back to 2014 after THC was found in the system of their eldest newborn child.

-Mary Welch weighed only 8 pounds at the time of her death.
+Mary Welch weighed only 8 lbs at the time of her death, only 1.25 lbs more than at the time of her birth ten months earlier.
+In People v.
+Welch, it was stated that, "the autopsy of the child showed visible injuries to the child's lungs, heart, abdominal organs, as well as a shrunken thymus gland and bone marrow incapable of producing white or red blood cells.
+An expert testified that this confirmed that the child died from malnourishment and dehydration.”
 While the parents were aware their daughter was underweight, they refused to seek medical assistance.
 The couple cited religious reasons and a lack of trust in the medical system.
 At the time of Mary's death, two of the couple's three children had never been to a licensed doctor.

 The county sheriff testified that the family home was unhygienic during the initial investigation.
 He cited evidence of vermin, insects, and mold.
 The doctor who performed the autopsy stated that the infant was suffering from chronic malnutrition, which he believed was caused by the withholding of food and water.
 Following the death of Mary, CPS sought to terminate the parental rights of the couple.